 Our tip: Pancakes without maple syrup are simply unthinkable.
 Plus, maple syrup simply goes great on tons of other tasty treats such as waffles – and even ice cream.
-Unfortunately, as a sugar substitute, this sweet sauce doesn’t prove any healthier than household sugar.
+Unfortunately, as a natural sugar substitute, this sweet sauce doesn’t prove any healthier than household sugar.
 This is in addition to potentially long transportation routes and resulting CO2 emissions.

 4 & 5.
 Coconut and Palm Sugars

 Up until a couple years ago, coconut sugar – also known as coconut palm sugar – was still relatively unknown and pretty tricky to track down.
 Today it’s a growing trend.
 Dubbed a “luxury sugar” due to its high prices, this natural sweetener is made from the sap of flower buds from the coconut palm tree.
 When it comes to flavor, this brown colored sugar tastes less like coconuts than it does like caramel.

 The most common marketing claim for palm sugar as an adequate sugar substitute is its low glycemic index.
 According to advertiser’s claims, this natural sweetener raises blood sugar levels only gradually, thus leading to less insulin uptake which prevents food cravings.
 Others promise that this natural sugar substitute contains more vitamins and minerals – take these promises with a grain of salt.